hbui3/UnofficialSpeedianceWorkoutManager/README.md

 ## Configuration

 1. Go to **Settings** and log in with your Speediance account credentials.
+    *   **Region Selection**: Ensure you select the correct region (Global/EU/CN) where your account was created.
+Accounts are region-specific, and logging into the wrong region will fail.
 2.  **Unit System**: You can switch between Metric (KG) and Imperial (LBS) in the Settings page.
 This will adjust the Workout Builder limits and display units accordingly.

+## Security & Privacy

+Your privacy and security are paramount.
+- **Direct Connection**: All communication happens directly between your computer and the official Speediance servers.
+There are no intermediate servers or third-party data collection.
+- **Credential Safety**: Your email and password are **never stored**.
+They are used once to obtain a secure session token from Speediance, which is then saved locally on your machine (`config.json`) to keep you logged in.

 ## Usage Guide